weezel/scripts/README.md

 Check which installed packages are out of date and do make update.
 For OpenBSD.

 ###pivot_toggle.sh
 Toggle between the normal and the pivot mode of the display.
+Use with the keyboard shortcuts.